-The Flavor Research and Education Center was founded on a commitment to provide healthy food with great flavor.
-Through our collaborative approach to fundamental research and focus on health, wellness and sustainability, we enable translation of data into impactful industrial solutions.
-To provide valuable solutions, we keep our research platform aligned with the current and potential new challenges facing the food and flavor industries.
+FREC was founded on a commitment to solving global food challenges, lead by science, supporting key initiatives of health promotion, and sustainable agriculture.
+Through our collaborative approach to fundamental research and focus on health, wellness, and sustainability, we enable the translation of data into impactful industrial solutions.
+To provide valuable solutions, we keep our research platform aligned with the current and potentially new challenges facing the food and flavor industries.

-The flavor quality of food is known to be one of the main criteria that influences food choice, and therefore, is a key component of healthy eating.
-The reality is, people generally eat what they like.
-The healthiest food products can have limited societal impact if the population, as a whole, does not consume them.
-For example, even though experts advise at least half of the recommended grain intake should be from whole grains, less than 10% of the American population consumes the minimum recommended amount.
-From a manufacturing standpoint, the development of high flavor quality, healthier food choices is challenging.
-For example, when foods are manufactured with whole grain flour instead of refined wheat flour, lower product acceptability is often observed, directly affecting consumption.
-Similar challenges occur when manufacturing lower sodium and sugar food products.
-If food manufacturers find new approaches to increase their usage of whole grain flour and/or reduce sodium and sugar in their products, while maintaining consumer acceptability, progress will be made towards encouraging healthier food choices.
+The flavor quality of food is known to be one of the main criteria that influences food choice, and therefore, is a key component of healthy eating and sustainable agriculture.
+The healthiest food products can have a limited societal impact if the population, as a whole, does not consume them.
+For example, even though experts advise at least half of the recommended grain intake should be from whole grains, less than 10% of the American population meets that goal.
+When foods are manufactured with whole grain flour instead of refined wheat flour, lower product acceptability is often observed, directly affecting consumption.
+From a manufacturing standpoint, the development of high flavor quality, healthier food choices can be challenging.
+By working alongside the food industry to find new approaches for the development of healthy food, while maintaining consumer acceptability, progress will be made towards removing a significant barrier to healthier eating.

-The Flavor Research and Education Center works closely with various stakeholders that focus their efforts on the advancement of food crops and ingredients by conventional breeding and cultivation practices.
-A goal is to develop food materials that are naturally more flavorful while maintaining advantageous traits for production such as yield, disease resistance, and environmental health.
-Agronomists and horticulturists can utilize this information to bring more sustainable source materials to the market with flavor characteristics that provide enhanced consumer acceptability.
+FREC works closely with various stakeholders on the advancement of food crops and commodities through conventional and modern breeding and cultivation practices.
+Collectively, we aim to develop food materials that are naturally more flavorful, while maintaining advantageous traits for production such as yield, disease resistance, and environmental health.
+Agronomists and horticulturists can utilize this information to bring sustainable commodities to the market that are better tasting and provide enhanced consumer acceptability needed for impact.